xSUSHI Hits Self Reported Market Capitalization of $84.18 Million (XSUSHI)

-xSUSHI (XSUSHI) traded 0.8% higher against the U.S. dollar during the one day period ending at 14:00 PM ET on September 25th.
-In the last week, xSUSHI has traded up 16.8% against the U.S. dollar. xSUSHI has a total market capitalization of $84.18 million and approximately $1,020.05 worth of xSUSHI was traded on exchanges in the last 24 hours.
-One xSUSHI token can currently be purchased for approximately $1.04 or 0.00001615 BTC on exchanges.
+xSUSHI (XSUSHI) traded up 0.8% against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on September 25th.
+In the last seven days, xSUSHI has traded up 12.8% against the US dollar.
+One xSUSHI token can now be bought for approximately $1.04 or 0.00001615 BTC on exchanges. xSUSHI has a market capitalization of $84.18 million and $1,020.05 worth of xSUSHI was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.